jetperch/pyjoulescope_ui/docs/features_future.md

     is not included in this feature.
 *   Show a visible "saturation" line (likely in a different color) where the signal is above or below the current y-axis view range.
-*   Add a small navigation window that shows the full extents of the buffer and a box with the view being displayed.
-*   Save waveforms as graphics to image file and clipboard.
 *   Move the selected, active marker using left/right arrow keys.
 *   Add "Zoom to area" feature that zooms both x & y axes.